 When you think about it, it is much easier to start from scratch in building low-energy homes (or even zero energy homes) than to retrofit later.

 Now we know that there is virtually no limit on how high energy prices can climb.
 We saw crude oil price passing the 'psychological' mark of $100 yesterday.
 That got every one on the econ pundit lists talking about the possibility of recession.
 In real life, how is it going to impact you?
 It will have an impact on 1) your 'disposable income', and 2) because of that, you now have to 'seriously' take a hard look at how well you manage your finances.

 When it hits our pocketbook badly, we have no choice - but, to react.
 Control spending (now?)... er, reduce expenses.
 At home, that means, spending less money on energy bills.
 The dollars and cents approach to be energy-efficient.

 The good news.
 When we apply energy conservation at home, it reduces the strain on the grid.
 The move is not only help to cut our energy bills, but also reduce carbon dioxide emissions into the atmosphere.
 And, it helps save the environment we live in.

 UPDATE: If you haven't read it yet.
-Dominion Power receives the blessing from Virginia environmental regulators and U.S. Forest Service the tentative okay (whatever that means) to build a clean coal plant in Wise County.
-Clean coal?
-I don't buy that.
-Guess what?
-Plant construction is to meet the demand in Northern Virginia. [source: Bristol Herald]
+Dominion Power receives 'the blessing' from Virginia environmental regulators and U.S. Forest Service the tentative okay (whatever that means) to build a clean coal plant in Wise County.
+What clean coal?
+And guess what?
+Excuse for the plant: To meet the demand in Northern Virginia. [source: Bristol Herald]